MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/scripts/sample-cli-create-connect-private-access.md

 ---
-title: CLI script - Create an Azure Database for MySQL - Flexible Server database in a VNet
+title: CLI Script - Create an Azure Database for MySQL - Flexible Server Database in a VNet
 description: This Azure CLI sample script shows how to create a Azure Database for MySQL - Flexible Server database in a VNet (private access connectivity method) and connect to the server from a VM within the VNet.
 author: shreyaaithal
 ms.author: shaithal
 ms.reviewer: maghan
-ms.date: 06/18/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: flexible-server
 ms.topic: sample